Losing & Finding

 "You have some very strong work in your submission.
 Your images are quite enticing overall.
 You employ a rather novel approach to image-making via a multiple exposure technique which results in images that are quite soft, fluid and painterly.
 This instills a sense of subjectivity, or at least the aesthetics of subjectivity, to every picture.
 The fluidity of lines and shapes also helps to foreground a sense of time and motion quite palpably in your images.

-I particularly enjoy the color contrasts of "Stone Ghosts" and "Metamorphosis", as well as the two-point perspective of "Dimensions of Darkness" which helps to emphasize the implied spatial depth of the photograph.
+I particularly enjoy the color contrasts of "The Sacrifice" and "Metamorphosis", as well as the two-point perspective of "Dimensions of Darkness" which helps to emphasize the implied spatial depth of the photograph.
 This is also the type of subject matter that I don't often see with a multiple exposure approach so I enjoy that you are exploring relatively new subject matter.

-"The Reunion" is perhaps the least effective picture.
+"The Silence of the Lords" is perhaps the least effective picture.
 While I certainly identify various human shapes, the interaction between the figures and any sort of physical or social context means that too much detail is obfuscated here.
-For example, the figures do not have the vibrant color contrast and phantasmic shapes and seen in "Stone Ghosts".
+For example, the figures do not have the vibrant color contrast and phantasmic shapes and seen in "The Sacrifice".

 In regard to your project statement, I applaud your thorough and thoughtful words."